isabee426/resume_bot/README.md

 -Check out some of the previous versions to see how far WaldoBot has come.

-If you'd like to see the most effective keywords click the dataset underneath the text box.
+If you'd like to see the most effective keywords click the dataset

 Tips: